-APPENDIX C - PROGRAM INCOME AND FINANCIAL DISCLOSURE
+ATTACHMENT 3 - PROGRAM INCOME AND FINANCIAL DISCLOSURE

-1 , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behavioral Hea Substance Abuse and Mental Health Services Administrat ion (SAMHSA).
-Pursuant to 45 CFR $\S~75.2\text{,}$ the organization in receipt of the sub-grant is (please select one): A non-profit organization.
-A non-profit organization cooperative or other organization, not including an Institu operated primarily for scientific, educational, service, chointerest; (2) is not organized primarily for profit; and (3) expand the operations of the organization.
-I certify that statutes and regulations related to program income, included in the further certify that I will any program income earned as submitted to DBH. tion of Higher Learning (IHE) that: (1) is aritable or similar purposes in the public uses net proceeds to maintain, improve or the organization will comply with all ding but not limited to 45 CFR § 75.307.
+I , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behavioral the Substance Abuse and Mental Health Services Adminis • • • Pursuant to 45 CFR \S 75.2, the organization in receipt of the sub-grant is (please select one): A non-profit organization.
+A non-profit organization cooperative or other organization, not including an Institution operated primarily for scientific, educational, service, chainterest; (2) is not organized primarily for profit; and (3) or expand the operations of the organization.
+I certify the statutes and regulations related to program income, included in the certify that I will any program income earned as submitted to DBH. tion of Higher Learning (IHE) that: (1) is writable or similar purposes in the public uses net proceeds to maintain, improve that the organization will comply with all ding but not limited to 45 CFR § 75.307.
 A commercial organization.
-A commercial orgother legal entity, including but not limited to partnership companies, that is organized or operated for the profit or I certify that the organization will comply with all statutes of including but not limited to 45 CFR § 75.216.
-I further ce earned as a result of this grant on all invoices submitted to s, sole proprietorships, and limited liability benefit of its shareholders or other owners. and regulations related to program income, rtify that I will report any program income The person whose signature appears below is authorized Applicant/Grantee to the above provisions. to sign this assurance and commit the Signature Name and Title Date
+A commercial organization other legal entity, including but not limited to partnerships companies, that is organized or operated for the profit owners.
+I certify that the organization will comply with program income, including but not limited to 45 CFR § 7 any program income earned as a result of this grant on a , sole proprietorships, and limited liability t or benefit of its shareholders or other n all statutes and regulations related to 5.216.
+I further certify that I will report The person whose signature appears below is authorized Applicant/Grantee to the above provisions.
+Signature Name and Title